Opentrons/opentrons/api/docs/v2/tutorial.rst

 You're going to write some Python code, but by no means do you need to be a Python expert to get started writing Opentrons protocols.
 You should know some basic Python syntax, like how it uses `indentation <https://docs.python.org/3/reference/lexical_analysis.html#indentation>`_ to group blocks of code, dot notation for `calling methods <https://docs.python.org/3/tutorial/classes.html#method-objects>`_, and the format of `lists <https://docs.python.org/3/tutorial/introduction.html#lists>`_ and `dictionaries <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_.
 You’ll also be using `common control structures <https://docs.python.org/3/tutorial/controlflow.html#if-statements>`_ like ``if`` statements and ``for`` loops.

-To run your code, make sure that you have installed `Python 3 <https://wiki.python.org/moin/BeginnersGuide/Download>`_ and the `pip package installer <https://pip.pypa.io/en/stable/getting-started/>`_.
-You should write your code in your favorite plaintext editor or IDE and be sure to save your work in a file with a ``.py`` extension, like ``dilution-tutorial.py``.
+To run your code, make sure that you've installed `Python 3 <https://wiki.python.org/moin/BeginnersGuide/Download>`_ and the `pip package installer <https://pip.pypa.io/en/stable/getting-started/>`_.
+You should write your code in your favorite plaintext editor or IDE and save it in a file with a ``.py`` extension, like ``dilution-tutorial.py``.

 If you plan to run your protocol on an OT-2, you’ll want to have it ready with the right kind of hardware and labware: